 Furthermore, there are conditions for adding to your super.
 You must’ve worked a minimum of 40 hours within 30 consecutive days in that financial year.
 You must also be below the age of 65 or aged between 65 and 74.

 Luckily, boosting your finances isn’t the only benefit to making your way back into the world of work.
 More often than not, retirees forget to plan for life after their careers.
 This can cause boredom and loneliness.
 It also creates a loss of meaning and identity for some retirees.
-This comes after what can appear as a lifetime of responsibility.
+This comes after what can appear like a lifetime of responsibility.
 Part-time work — whether it’s paid or volunteer, half-days or two to three days a week — can do wonders for your mental health.
-It gives many a sense of purpose and greater wellbeing during these quieter years.
+It gives many a sense of purpose and greater well-being during these quieter years.

 Many take post-retirement work as a chance to explore, or even discover new interests.
 Think about what you’ve always wanted to do or try, but never had the time to do.
 Now is the perfect opportunity to think about what you’d really like to do with your free time.
 Make sure it’s something you want to do, and not need to do.
 Now there’s no need to step back into a fast-paced office where deadlines are tight and emotions run high.
 But, you can still achieve that past sense of purpose.
 As Upskilled so eloquently puts it, “A strong work ethic can be difficult to break, and many retirees find that even just having a part-time or a volunteer job is a great way to get that sense of accomplishment back.”